AterDev/ater.docs/en/ater.web/Quick Start.md

 ### For more information

-`manager`provides default query method for details, which can directly pass query conditions.
+`Manager`provides default query method for details, which can directly pass query conditions.

 If you customize queries, such as querying associated content, you need to add new methods to implement them.

-`manager`provides`Query.Db` members to query directly against the current model.
+`Manager`provides `Query.Db` members to query directly against the current model.

 Code example: